 Community Audiology Services are available free of charge to:

 - People with Hepatitis C who have a Health Amendment Act Card

 Children who are discovered to have hearing problems at the child health service and school health service examinations are referred to the appropriate consultant for treatment.
-If this treatment is carried out at the out-patient department of a public hospital, the service is free and no hospital charges have to be paid.
+If this treatment is carried out at the out-patient department of a public hospital, the service is free and no hospital charges apply.